 Mouthwashes can offer a significant number of benefits, including:

 Additional Fluoride – Many mouth washes contain fluoride, which helps to strengthen and protect your teeth.
 Think of it as a supplement to the fluoride found in your toothpaste.

-Breath Deodorization – It has been estimated that at least half of the adult population suffer from questionable breath, at least on occasion(1).
+Breath Deodorization – It has been estimated that at least half of the adult population suffer from bad breath, at least on occasion(1).
 The regular use of mouth wash can help to deodorize the breath and keep your smelling fresh all day long.

 Bacterial Load Reduction – The harmful bacteria which can cause bad breath or tooth decay can also be affected by the right mouthwash.
 While not all mouth rinses offer antibacterial benefits, better-quality mouth washes are clinically proven to reduce bacterial loads in the oral cavity.